-- Planning a trip to Napa?
-Click here to Read my Review of the fantastic restaurant Solbar and the Solage Spa & Hotel
+⇒ Planning a trip to Napa?
+Read my review of the fantastic restaurant Solbar and the Solage Spa & Hotel

-The menu changes regularly and is designed to be shared – with lovely wines!
+The menu at The Progress changes regularly and is designed to be shared – with lovely wines!
 The night I went we enjoyed everything from dumplings to filet mignon.
 This has to be one of the best places to eat in San Francisco.

 3. Unique Places to Eat in San Francisco – August 1 Five

 An Indian restaurant is not particularly unique.
 However, Indian brunch is new to me!
 The menu at August 1 Five features coconut and date pancakes, French toast with cardamom and cinnamon and chicken and waffles.